sprkem/FS25_HirePurchasing/DESIGN.md

 # Design Ideas

-## TODO
+## Tests and TODO

-- Block sale or establish behaviour on vehicle sale
+- Test on tools [x]
-- See about table rendering options
+- Must limit items to leasable.
+Financing button should not be visible [x]
-- Ensure interest rate shown in dialog
+- Complete a deal making all payments [x]
-- Extend farm to save and load xml
+- Handle selling a vehicle early appropriately [x]
-- Hook onto period change for charges
+- Show interest rate on dialog
-- Determine end behaviour (popup notice of end of contract)
+- Augment vehicle show info

-    - What screen does the user go to to complete deal or return
+# Missed paymets?

-    - What happens if the user does nothing?
+- Miss a single payment
-        - Likely return?
-Refund dependent on lease type?
+- Miss 4 payments and lose vehicle